FatherDivine/flipperzero-mayhem/DIY-module.md

 **Note:** test different orientations and directions for your camera, the final design uses the camera tilted 90 degrees to the left.

+**Note 2:** if you want to connect two external modules, replicate the pins for the ESP32 on another set of pins, but change the external module side as implemented in this [version](Versions#version-2).